Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 Downtime can be spent putting in the time to learn a new language, trade, or skill that you are partial to or think you'll need later.
 You may even fine tune your skills to an even more skilled state.

 ### Requirements
 You may only learn skill proficiencies in skills that pertain to the starting skills of a class you have at least 3 levels in.
-Otherwise you are free to choose.
+In addition, you cannot learn the Thieves' Cant language nor Druidic.
+You are otherwise free to choose within these boundaries.

 ### Resources
 Learning a skill, language, or tool proficiency costs 30 days of downtime and 500 gp.